cirofabianbermudez/01_simple_adder_uvm/README.md

 Sometimes, you may not know the order in which imports and includes are read.
 For this reason, you can include `uvm_macros.svh` and import `uvm_pkg::*` at the beginning of each package to ensure these files are called first and only once, thanks to header guards.

+Do not include the interface in `adder_pkg.sv`, this is illegal in SystemVerilog.

 ## Package for Environment

 1. Create a `top_env_pkg.sv` file `vrf/uvm/env` directory.